Search EdWorkingPapers

 Brendan Bartanen, Aliza N. Husain, David D. Liebowitz.

-School principals are viewed as critical mechanisms by which to improve student outcomes, but there remain important methodological questions about how to measure principals' effects.
-We propose a framework for measuring principals' contributions to student outcomes and apply it empirically using data from Tennessee, New York City, and Oregon.
-We find that using contemporaneous student outcomes to assess principal performance is flawed.
-Value-added models misattribute to principals changes in student performance caused by factors that principals minimally control.
-Further, little to none of the variation in average student test scores or attendance is explained by persistent effectiveness differences between principals.
+School principals are viewed as critical actors to improve student outcomes, but there remain important methodological questions about how to measure principals’ effects.
+We propose a framework for measuring principals’ contributions to student outcomes and apply it empirically using data from Tennessee, New York City, and Oregon.
+As commonly implemented, value-added models misattribute to principals changes in student performance caused by unobserved time-varying factors over which principals exert minimal control, leading to biased estimates of individual principals’ effectiveness and an overstatement of the magnitude of principal effects.
+Based on our framework, which better accounts for bias from time-varying factors, we find that little of the variation in student test scores or attendance is explained by persistent effectiveness differences between principals.
+Across contexts, the estimated standard deviation of principal value-added is roughly 0.03 student-level standard deviations in math achievement and 0.01 standard deviations in reading.

 More →